ImSanc/docker_practice/README.md

 eg : docker run -p 3000:3000  --network network1 -v .:/usr/src/app mydock-dev

 -v .(attaches current file) : /usr/src/app (the files of the docker) i.e now it will hot swap when loaded in dev mode using nodemon

+# Docker compose

+if we have multiple auxilary dependency then do we start it in every terminal? better solution is docker-compose

+- How to run docker compose ?
+docker-compose up

+- Force build compose
+docker-compose up --build
+when you want to docker to build first , happened with me as it was not able to identify the changes i had to finally build the compose again for it to work